InterviewsPilot

 How Do You Prepare Your Core Value Proposition Before the Interview?

 Preparation is the non-negotiable foundation.
 Walking in without a prepared value proposition leaves your pitch to chance.
-Six Ways You Need to Sell Yourself in Every Job Interview

 1. Decode the Job Description